Search

 Less than a mile away in the heart of Madison’s historic Canaan District, a predominantly African American community with roots dating back to the reconstruction era, the Saffold family began subdividing plots to sell to freedmen and freedwomen.
 The neighborhood solidified its existence in 1871 with the establishment of St. Paul’s African Methodist Episcopal Church.
 Construction was completed in 1882 and remains a pillar in the community today.

-The Separate but Not Equal Plight of Education
+Learn The Separate but Not Equal Plight of Education

 In the aftermath of the Civil War, the Freedmen’s Bureau was established by Congress to assist former enslaved persons in the South.
 In 1867, the Bureau rented the former Madison Baptist Church to open the first school for African Americans in Madison.
 Soon after, the Bureau purchased the rented building and bought a 1-acre tract on Hill Street to relocate the school.